 Articles appearing in the APSR before June 1953 were indexed in The Reader's Guide to Periodical Literature.
-Current issues are indexed in ABC Pol Sci; America, History and Life 1954-; Book Review Index; Current Contents: Social and Behavioral Sciences; EconLit; Environmental Energy Information Abstracts; Abstracts; Historical Abstracts; Index of Economic Articles; Information Service Bulletin; International Index; International Political Science Abstracts; the Journal of Economic Literature; Periodical Abstracts; Public Affairs; Public Affairs Information Service International Recently Published Articles; Reference Sources: Social Sciences and Humanities Index: Social Sciences Index; Social Work Research and Abstracts; and Writings on American History.
+Current issues are indexed in ABC Pol Sci; America, History and Life 1954-; Book Review Index; Current Contents: Social and Behavioral Sciences; EconLit; Energy Information Abstracts; Environmental Abstracts; Historical Abstracts; Index of Economic Articles; Information Service Bulletin; International Bibliography of Book Reviews of Scholarly Literature in the Humanities and Social Sciences; International Bibliography of Periodical Literature in the Humanities and Social Sciences; International Index; International Political Science Abstracts; the Journal of Economic Literature; Periodical Abstracts; Public Affairs; Public Affairs Information Service International Recently Published Articles; Reference Sources; Social Sciences and Humanities Index; Social Sciences Index; Social Work Research and Abstracts; and Writings on American History.
 Some of these sources may be available in electronic form through local public or educational libraries.
 Microfilm of the APSR, beginning with Volume 1, and the index of the APSR through 1969 are available through University Microfilms Inc., 300 North Zeeb Road, Ann Arbor, MI 48106 (www.umi.com).
 The Cumulative Index to the American Political Science Review, Volumes 63 to 89: 1969-95, is available through the APSA.